kayannr/D3-challenge/README.md

 ![4-scatter](D3_data_journalism/assets/images/7-animated-scatter.gif)

 * D3-tip
 While the ticks on the axes allow us to infer approximate values for each circle, it's impossible to determine the true value without adding another layer of data.
 Enter tooltips: developers can implement these in their D3 graphics to reveal a specific element's data when the user hovers their cursor over the element.
-Tooltips are added to the circles and display each tooltip with the data that the user has selected.
-Use the `d3-tip.js` plugin developed by [Justin Palmer](https://github.com/Caged).
+Tooltips are added to the circles and display each tooltip with the data that the user has selected using the `d3-tip.js` plugin developed by [Justin Palmer](https://github.com/Caged).

  ![4-scatter](D3_data_journalism/assets/images/8-tooltip.gif)